lorien/metabin/README.rst

 -----------------------------------------

 The app can use any pastebin that allows to upload content by simple POST request.
-At the current moment the dumpz.org service is used.

 How do you submit AJAX POST request to external domains?